 Your city tour will take in all principal sites and locations of this fascinating location.
 These sites will include Alpujarra administrative centre and “Parque de las Luces” (Park of Lights).
 The square, decorated with concrete cylinders of “light”, is located next to the old and beautifully renovated train station and to local and departmental government buildings.
 The tour will continue to “Salón Malaga” where you will take a break while you enjoy a cup of coffee.
 This place combines the secrets of yesteryear with the ambience of the modern bars.
 After this refreshment, you will board the tram and ride to the final station, “Miraflores”, and then you walk back down beside the tram line, fully pedestrianised, to the “Placita de Flores” where you we will have the opportunity to taste the exotic fruits of the region.
 From here, you will visit different places located in the center of the city: San Ignacio square, La Playa avenue, Junin until arrive to Bolivar square where is located the Metropolitan Cathedral, which was declared a National Monument of Colombia on 12 March 1982 for being one of the major architectural works of the country.

 Your tour will finish in Pueblito Paisa (if time allows), located on the top of Nutibarra Hill and is an icon to the locals since its inception, this attraction is a fun way to get a bird’s eye view of the city and surrounding mountains and valleys, as well as get away from the busting city below”.
+Your half day city centre walking tour includes tram ride, visit to Placita de las Flore local market and House of Memory Museum.
 (B,L)

 Experience the city from a different perspective.
 Whether you are an experienced cyclist or just enjoy going for a leisurely ride once in a while, this bike tour is suitable for all levels of fitness.